TimLinCa/MoneyBook/README.md

 Navigate to the account page and click the plus button on the top right screen.

-For a Canadian account, use "custom_user1" and a non-empty password to log in.
+For a Canadian account, use "custom_user3" and a non-empty password to log in.

-For our account, use "custom_user2" and a non-empty password to log in.
+For a USD account, use "custom_user4" and a non-empty password to log in.

 # Troubleshooting